Nudist gives chase as brazen Berlin boar nabs his laptop

 "I believe life has its funny sides and we should share them," she added.

-"Of course I was totally surprised - nobody can expect such a strong interest," she told AFP.
+"Of course I was totally surprised - nobody can expect such a strong interest," she told Agence France-Presse.